samarabbas/temporal-documentation-legacy/docs/09_archival.md

 ### Cluster Archival Config

-A Cadence cluster can be in one of three archival states:
+A Temporal cluster can be in one of three archival states:
   * **Disabled:** No archivals will occur and the archivers will be not initialized on startup.
   * **Paused:** This state is not yet implemented.
 Currently setting cluster to paused is the same as setting it to disabled.
   * **Enabled:** Archivals will occur.